axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/permissions/index.rst

 Permission List
 ================

-Portal has a flexible security system that allows you to configure who can access applications, and what they can do/see within them.
+Portal has a flexible security system that allows you to configure who can access applications, and what they can do/see in Portal.

 Portal Task Permissions
 -----------------------
-These apply to Task as a whole

 - _`TaskReadAll`
-    - Permission to see all tasks in the application
+    - Permission to see all tasks

-    - **Default assignment**: :guilabel:`Administrator`

 - _`TaskReadOwnCaseTasks`
     - Permission to see related tasks